-- (b) Documented by Form 4 (the Letter of Intent form as defined in Section 3.7), that is submitted to the City within 3 Business Days after the City requests it (or within such longer time as may be agreed by the City in writing); and - 3.5.2.
+- 3.5.2.
 When the City Solicitation Documents do not contain an SBE Goal, the City may negotiate a Committed SBE Goal with the successful Proposer.
 In such event the City will give credit toward the SBE Goal for SBE participation that complies with Section 3.2. - 3.6.
 Form 3: Subcontractor/Supplier Utilization Commitment.
 When the City sets an SBE Goal prior to Proposal opening, the City Solicitation Documents will include a form labeled "Subcontractor/Supplier Utilization Commitment" ("Form 3"), which captures information regarding the SBEs and other subcontractors and suppliers that the Proposer intends to use on the Contract. - 3.7.
 Form 4: Letter of Intent.
-Within 3 Business Days after receiving a request from the City (or within such longer time as may be communicated by the City in writing), Proposers must submit a separate Letter of Intent for each SBE listed on Form 3.
+Within 3 Business Days after receiving a request from the City (or within such longer time as may be communicated by the City in writing), Proposers must submit a separate Letter of Intent for each SBE listed on Form 3 and for any additional SBEs for which the Proposer seeks credit under the last sentence of Section 3.5.
 Proposers may use the Letter of Intent that the City provides with the City Solicitation Documents or may use an alternative form if it contains the same information as Form 4.
 Regardless of the form, each Letter of Intent must be executed by both the SBE and the Proposer.
 The City shall not count proposed SBE utilization for which it has not received a Letter of Intent within such time period unless the SBE certifies to the City that it originally agreed to participate in the Contract at the level reported by the Proposer, but subsequently declined to do so.